ASanjayVarma/ASanjayVarma/README.md

 ## 🚀 About Me

-- 💻 Aspiring Full-Stack Developer | Machine Learning Enthusiast
+- 💻 Interested In Full Stack, Machine Learning and Data Science
 - 🎓 Pursuing my studies in India

 ## 🛠️ Technical Skills